 Q. How does TruSTAR work with Threat Actors?

-Similar to other IOCs, threat actors are searchable via the web and API and extracted in the graph visualization seen here:
+Similar to other Indicators, threat actors are searchable via the web and API and extracted in the graph visualization seen here:

 Q. Who maintains the list of Threat Actors?

 TruSTAR maintains an extensive list of threat actors, developed from internal sources as well as external sources, such as MITRE.

 Q. What's next for the Threat Actor feature?

 TruSTAR plans to add more functionality to Threat Actors, including:

 - Create a new threat actor profile and save it to a list of threat actor names.
 This will mean all future reports will have that threat actor extracted and available for associating with other IOCs.

 - Manually associate IOCs with one or more threat actor(s) so that when searching for IOCs or threat actors, you can see the relationships between them.

 - An exportable human-readable summary of threat actor details and recent activity context.